Ula666/Engineering_84/README.md

 - __Question 12__: What is Git?
 __Answer__: Git is a version control system.
 Every time you save your work, Git creates a commit.
 A commit is a snapshot of all your files at a point in time.
+Benefits: allows you to work with many people on one project

 - __Question 13__: What is Github?